Faithful-Resource-Pack/CompliBot/README.md

 ___
 ### Bot config:

-**DISCLAIMER: We won't help you rebranding the bot for any other server.
+**DISCLAIMER: We won't help you rebrand the bot for any other server.
 If you really want to do that, then you need to figure it out yourself.**

 - Create an app on the **[Discord Developer Portal](https://discord.com/developers/)**.
 - Go to the **Bot** tab, create a bot and copy its token.